jouellnyc/BB-ESP32-KIOSK/README.md

 - Connect USB FTDI programmer to esp-cam as per the PIN CONNECT link in References.

-- Connect Esp-32 CAM (Bare) to OLED with male to male jumpers
+- Connect Esp-32 CAM (Bare) to OLED with male to male jumpers:

 | Esp32cam       | OLED          |
 | :-------------:|:-------------:|